Camium02/ICE-3111-Computer_Vision/Labs/Lab-03/Python.md

 ## 7. Change the dynamic range using a log transform.

 ## 8. Blend two images in a for loop to create an animation.

+## Don't forget

+To complete the lab report and to submit it.

+## Next week

+We will use spatial filters to blur an image, find edges, etc.